Kong/docs.konghq.com/app/_src/deck/faqs.md

   the config file is the same.
 This feature is designed in decK to integrate decK with a CI system or a `cronjob` which periodically checks for drifts and alerts a team if needed.
-- `decK dump` outputs a more human-readable configuration file compared to Kong's `db_import`.
+- `deck dump` or `deck gateway dump` outputs a more human-readable configuration file compared to Kong's `db_import`.

 However, decK has the following limitations which might or might not affect your use case: